March 8, 2022

 Before long too much longer, I crossed paths with some National Park Service employees rebuilding a section of trail.
 They must have camped out here inside the park overnight because I’m certain nobody walked past me this morning…and definitely not carrying all the hand tools sitting nearby.

 I stopped to thank one of the trail maintainers who was already working up a sweat.
-Their effort really did make an incredible difference in my overall thru-hiking experience – even if this wonderfully graded trail was only for part of the AZT.
+Their effort really did make an incredible difference in my overall thru-hiking experience – even if this wonderfully graded trail was only for a brief section of the AZT.

 UP & UP